thofisch/doc-api/docs/other_topics.md

     Each of these items is described in greater detail below.

+    Note: while a batch defines a collection of requests triggering independent processes, a bulk defines a collection of independent resources created or updated together in one request.
+With respect to response processing this distinction normally does not matter.

+    ### MUST: Use 207 for Batch or Bulk Requests

+    Some APIs are required to provide either batch or bulk requests using POST for performance reasons, i.e. for communication and processing efficiency.
+In this case services may be in need to signal multiple response codes for each part of an batch or bulk request.
+As HTTP does not provide proper guidance for handling batch/bulk requests and responses, we herewith define the following approach:

+    A batch or bulk request always has to respond with HTTP status code 207, unless it encounters a generic or unexpected failure before looking at individual parts.
+    A batch or bulk response with status code 207 always returns a multi-status object containing sufficient status and/or monitoring information for each part of the batch or bulk request.
+    A batch or bulk request may result in a status code 400/500, only if the service encounters a failure before looking at individual parts or, if an unanticipated failure occurs.
+    The before rules apply even in the case that processing of all individual part fail or each part is executed asynchronously!
+They are intended to allow clients to act on batch and bulk responses by inspecting the individual results in a consistent way.

+    ### MUST: Use 429 with Headers for Rate Limits

+    APIs that wish to manage the request rate of clients must use the '429 Too Many Requests' response code if the client exceeded the request rate and therefore the request can't be fulfilled.
+Such responses must also contain header information providing further details to the client.
+There are two approaches a service can take for header information:

+    Return a 'Retry-After' header indicating how long the client ought to wait before making a follow-up request.
+The Retry-After header can contain a HTTP date value to retry after or the number of seconds to delay.
+Either is acceptable but APIs should prefer to use a delay in seconds.

+    Return a trio of 'X-RateLimit' headers.
+These headers (described below) allow a server to express a service level in the form of a number of allowing requests within a given window of time and when the window is reset.

+    The 'X-RateLimit' headers are:

+    X-RateLimit-Limit: The maximum number of requests that the client is allowed to make in this window.
+    X-RateLimit-Remaining: The number of requests allowed in the current window.
+    X-RateLimit-Reset: The relative time in seconds when the rate limit window will be reset.
+    The reason to allow both approaches is that APIs can have different needs.
+Retry-After is often sufficient for general load handling and request throttling scenarios and notably, does not strictly require the concept of a calling entity such as a tenant or named account.
+In turn this allows resource owners to minimise the amount of state they have to carry with respect to client requests.
+The 'X-RateLimit' headers are suitable for scenarios where clients are associated with pre-existing account or tenancy structures.
+'X-RateLimit' headers are generally returned on every request and not just on a 429, which implies the service implementing the API is carrying sufficient state to track the number of requests made within a given window for each named entity.

     # Authentication is Key
     By providing your API users with a unique API token, or API key you can tell exactly who is making calls to your API.